ZewoGraveyard/Router/README.md

 }
 ```

-Now `v1Router` and `v2Router` is where the bulk of the routes actually are.
-Let's do `v1Router` first.
+`v1Router` and `v2Router` are where the bulk of the routes are going to be.
+Notice how the routers are totally encapsulated and have no knowledge of how they're going to be embedded in other routers.

 ```swift
 let v1Router = Router { route